postfix for server process reporting¶

 Many Rocky Linux server administrators write scripts to perform specific tasks, like backups or file synchronization, and many of these scripts generate logs that have useful and sometimes very important information.
 Just having the logs, though, is not enough.
 If a process fails and logs that failure, but the busy administrator does not review the log, then a catastrophe could be in the making.

-Keep in mind, though, that this is just the tip of the iceberg as far as what can be done with reporting via postfix.
-Please note, too, that it is always a good security move to limit running processes to only those that you will need all the time.
+postfix.
+Note that it is always a good security move to limit running processes to only those you will need all the time.

 This document shows you how to enable postfix only for the reporting you need it to do, and then shut it down again.

 postfix is a server daemon used for sending email.
 It is more secure and simpler than sendmail, another MTA that was the default go-to MTA for years.
-It can be used as part of a full-featured mail server.
+You can use it as part of a full-featured mail server.

-Aside from postfix, we will need mailx for testing our ability to send emails.
-To install both, and any dependencies required, enter the following on the Rocky Linux server command line:
+mailx to test your ability to send emails.
+To install these and any dependencies required, enter the following on the Rocky Linux server command line:

 dnf install postfix mailx